Matrix Types

 infinities and exceptions | various special numbers |

-Intrinsic types of numbers in Mathematica.
+Intrinsic types of numbers in Wolfram Language.

 Exact versus Approximate Numbers

 This demonstrates that mathematical functions, such as Sin, maintain the nature of their input.
 If they get an exact argument, the result will be exact.
 If they get an approximate argument the result is approximate.
-This feature of Mathematica is essential to maintain the system as a symbolic system, but it stands in contrast to the operation of a purely numerical environment.
+This feature of Wolfram Language is essential to maintain the system as a symbolic system, but it stands in contrast to the operation of a purely numerical environment.
 For example, in many languages such as C or Java the equivalent computation would coerce the integer to a double and the result would be an approximate number.

 This distinction means that when you work with numbers you need to be more aware of their types than is the case in many other languages.